hsdonkin/paper_trader/README.md

 #### By _**Josh Mabry, Hugh Donkin, Tae Lee, and Alex Siegberg**_

 ## Description
 _This app tracks real stocks in real-time and allows users to buy and sell stocks with fake currency.
 There's a leaderboard to track which user has profited the most from their stock purchases.
-The technologies we utilized was Ruby on Rails, JavaScript and Postgres with the Alpha Vantage API service for real-time stock information.
+The technologies we utilized was Ruby on Rails, JavaScript and Postgres with the Alpha Vantage API service for real-time stock information._

-_MVP Goals
+_MVP Goals_
-- View the price of a stock over time
+* View the price of a stock over time
-- View prices of many stocks over time
+* View prices of many stocks over time
-- View a graph indicating the relative stock price
+* View a graph indicating the relative stock price
-- Track a portfolio of many stocks over time
+* Track a portfolio of many stocks over time
-- "Buy" and "Sell" stocks of your portfolio
+* "Buy" and "Sell" stocks of your portfolio
-- Indicate relevant stats about your portfolio
+* Indicate relevant stats about your portfolio
-- Leaderboards showing increases and decreases in portfolio (edited)
+* Leaderboards showing increases and decreases in portfolio (edited)

 ## Setup/Installation Requirements
-* _For demonstration only,_
+ _For demonstration only,
-* _locate this address (http://floating-scrubland-71604.herokuapp.com/) on your browser._
+ locate this address (http://floating-scrubland-71604.herokuapp.com/) on your browser._
 &nbsp;
-* _For local deployment_
+ _For local deployment : _
 * _Clone this repository_
 * _Open terminal and type 'git clone [git link]'_
 * _Navigate to project directory using cd in terminal_